International Application Documents

 Electronic transcript images will only be received as official through one of these certified digital document services:

-When requesting your transcripts using any of these services, please use this email address if you are prompted to enter one: firstname.lastname@example.org
+When requesting your transcripts using any of these services, please use this email address if prompted: firstname.lastname@example.org

 For freshman applicants, transcripts received through CommonApp can only be received as official when uploaded by an authorized school official who also includes an email address specific to that school.
 Transcripts uploaded to CommonApp with generic email addresses, such as Gmail, can only be received as unofficial.

 Unofficial transcripts are any transcripts that do not arrive directly to our office from the issuing institution.
-The following are not official transcripts:
+The following are some examples of unofficial transcripts:

-- A photocopy or digital scan of an official transcript already in an applicant’s possession
+- A photocopy or digital scan of an official transcript already in the applicant’s possession

 - Documents sent to the University of Utah via email